rocky-linux/documentation/docs/guides/cms/dokuwiki_server.md

 tar ztvf dokuwiki-stable.tgz
 ```

-Notice the named dated directory ahead of all the other files that looks similar to this:
+Notice the named dated directory ahead of all the other files that look similar to this:

 ```text
 ... (more above)